imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/ethereum-wallet-basics/what-is-an-ethereum-wallet.md

      0xfdb32a9e7ecd6408c491d0db8f525597eca49abe6acad75a5d6ff28e9818347b

-And this is it's subsequent Ethereum public key (in hexadeimal format):
+And this is its subsequent Ethereum public key (in hexadeimal format):

      0x0213555f283a98881b01eb0da53fb4569de723d1b7aae64b2a567508675e4d0835